woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 5- Monte Carlo Methods.md

 - from the above state values are just enough for making or for estimating the state values.
 - state values are enough to estimate the policy.
 But without a model, one must also determine the action-state values in order to determining or making estimation the policy.

+What is Monte Carol control?

+- The overall idea is to proceed according to the same pattern as the dynamic programming (DP).
+- Which is according to the idea of Generalized Policy Iteration (GPI)
+- In GPI, one maintains both the: